 Although the Uniform Defamation Laws in Australia are now essentially uniform, the existence of the separate jurisdictions, the cross border publications, Internet and international publications and communications continue to make issues relating to choice of law and choice of jurisdiction important concerns for parties in a defamation dispute.

 Competition and Consumer Law Update - November 2014

 Recent amendments to the Competition and Consumer Act give the regulator, the ACCC, powers to apply penalties and issue infringement notices to businesses that have breached industry codes of conduct which contain civil penalty provisions.
-The amendments will come into effect on 1 January 2015.
+(The amendments came into effect on 1 January 2015.)

 The Australian franchising industry has been regulated under a mandatory industry code, the Franchising Code of Conduct, since 1 July 1998.
 During this time the code has been amended twice.
-A new Franchising Code of Conduct will commence on 1 January 2015.
+(A new Franchising Code of Conduct commenced on 1 January 2015.)

 Copyright in Photographs - Perils of Online Copying